-How much TTC fares have increased in the last 25 years
+This is how much TTC fares have increased in the last 30 years

 Ridership numbers eventually recovered through the 2000s and some fare relief came when the decision was made to make Metropasses transferrable (remember when you needed ID to use one?), but the glory days of cheap fares and superb rates of service relative to the city's population never returned.

 By 2006, the adult cash fare was $2.75, 10 tokens cost $21, and a Metropass was $99.75.
-A decade later, those prices have increased by over 40 per cent.
-While service has improved, it certainly doesn't match the rate at which fares have risen.
+Almost 15 years later, those prices have continued to increase.
+While service may have improved, it certainly doesn't match the rate at which fares have risen.